-For the best-in-class approach the IQS team uses the ESG score from MSCI.
+For the best-in-class approach, the IQS team uses the Low Carbon Transition score from MSCI.
 All securities have to be covered by the ESG rating agencies to ensure compliance with the investment framework.

-The Fund's investment universe will be covered and assessed against the exclusion framework with the only exception of asset classes (including cash management and index derivatives used for hedging purposes) that are not aligned with the environmental or social characteristics promoted by the Fund and are further explained below.
+The Fund's investment universe will be covered and assessed against the exclusion framework with the only exception of asset classes (including cash management and index derivatives) that are not aligned with the environmental or social characteristics promoted by the Fund and are further explained below.